FromDoppler/doppler-webapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Cointinuous Deployment

+We use [semantic release](https://github.com/semantic-release/semantic-release) to generate each tag for automatic versioning, that's why it's important to have each commit formatted correctly, this tool uses [Angular commit message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) format by default that uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The format is the following:

+`<type>(<scope>): <short summary>`

+The types we most use are:

+- docs: Documentation only changes
+- feat: A new feature (this triggers a new tag and deploys inmediately)
+- fix: A bug fix (this triggers a new tag and deploys inmediately)
+- chore: a task (this does not generate a new version tag)
+- test: Adding missing tests or correcting existing tests

+Some examples:

+**fix(login):** fix a typo in main title

+**feat(reports):** add new GDPR report

+**chore:** update component version

 ## Testing in each PR

+⚠️ With every merge, the code is deployed into production, that's why we test in each PR before merge.

 Each time a PR is made CI is run, to see a full detail check [DockerFile](https://github.com/FromDoppler/doppler-webapp/blob/master/Dockerfile.BUILDS_AND_CDN).